Eumaeus/folio-cite/README.md

-# Leipzig CTS Test
+# Folio CITE

-This is a repository of XML files and configuration files for testing a Canonical Text Services implementation.
-This is a collaboration between Leipzig University and Furman University.
+This is a repository of images, texs, and data served by the CITE service on [folio.furman.edu/citeservlet/]().